Principal Supervisor: Professor Jose Gutierrez-Marcos

 BBSRC Research Themes:

-Lab-Techniques: scRNA-seq, cell culture, CRISPR.
+Lab-Techniques: CRISPR, RNA-seq and ChIP-seq.
 Computational-techniques: Wide range of bioinformatics tools for Next-Generation-Sequence data analysis.